freiheit/discord_feedbot/README.md

 2. Invite your bot account to all the channels it needs to be in.
 3. As the bot account, accept all those invites.
 4. `git clone` this repo.
+5. Copy feed2discord.ini to feed2discord.local.ini
-5. Edit feed2discord.ini to include your bot's credentials and channel IDs (the last number).
+6. Edit feed2discord.local.ini to include your bot's credentials and channel IDs (the last number).
+7. Figure out your feeds.
+   - You'll need to figure out what fields by examining what's in an item in your feeds.
+8. configure feeds in feed2discord.ini (anything that's not MAIN, CHANNELS or DEFAULT is assumed to be a feed)
-6. Run the bot.
+9. Run the bot.

+## Use as Library

+I have not tested at all, but I have tried to make it possible to plug this in as a library.
+Probably needs work.
+You'll need to replace your simple "client.run()" with the more complicated stuff inside the if __name__ block instead (in order to insert the background task coroutines into async)

 ## Requirements
 - Python 3.4.2+